-Eric Eynaud, born in 1966, holds a Master's degree in International Affairs from Toulouse Business School (TBS), and a two years degree in Business Administration and Management from University Paris I - Panthéon Sorbonne.
-He promoted and worked for the French Defense Industry in Argentina for 6 years before joining CIEL Textile (Aquarelle Clothing) as Sales and Marketing Director / General Manager ladieswear for 22 years, including 2 years posted in New York.
-He joined the Phoenix Beverages Group as Senior Manager - Business Development in January 2023.
+Eric Eynaud, born in 1966, holds a Master's degree in International Affairs from Toulouse He holds a Diploma Business School (TBS), and a two years degree in in Applied Science Business Administration and Management from University Paris I -Panthéon Sorbonne.
+He promoted and worked for the French Defense Industry in Argentina for of Senior Technical 6 years before joining CIEL Textile (Aquarelle Clothing) as Sales and Marketing Director / General Manager ladieswear for 22 years, including 2 years posted in New York.
+He joined Brewery Operations since the Phoenix Beverages September 2021.
+Group as Senior Manager - Business Development in January 2023.